19 June 2017

 The time-travel TV series Outlander, inspired by Diana Gabaldon's novels, has gathered millions of fans around the world, including the US, Canada, Europe and beyond.
-Now, More4 has confirmed that it will screen the series to UK audiences over the coming months.

 Inspired by VisitScotland's Outlander film locations map, we take a look at ten of the sites featured, exploring how each place is featured in the Outlander series.

 1. Glencoe, Argyll

 The valley of Glencoe features in the opening credits of Outlander and, for many people, sums up the beautiful and rugged landscape of the Scottish Highlands.
 Many who drive along the pretty Glencoe Pass are unaware that the valley has a dark history, as the scene of the Glencoe Massacre of 13 February 1692, when 38 members of the Macdonald clan were killed by Royalist forces.

 Fifteenth-century Linlithgow Palace features in Outlander when its entrance and corridors are used as Wentworth Prison, where Jamie is imprisoned.
 The palace was a favoured residence of the Stewart monarchs, being a convenient stopping off point between Edinburgh and Stirling, where the main royal palaces were located.

 Linlithgow is the birthplace of Mary Queen of Scots and the building is famed for its ornate fountain, which can be seen in operation on Sundays in July and August.

 3. George Square, Glasgow